 Emily has an MPP from Victoria University (VUW) and was awarded the Prime Minister’s Public Policy Prize (VUW) in 2004.

-Danny joined the SIU as Infrastructure team Lead in February 2017.
+Danny became the Infrastructure team Lead in February 2017.

 With more than 26 years’ experience as an ICT consultant, Danny has held a range of roles in the public sector.
 Most recently these include: Service Design Lead at the Ministry of Justice, Director of the Office of the Government Chief Information Officer (GCIO) and Programme Architect on the Immigration Global Management System.